RyanWu2233/Style_GAN2_FFHQ/README.md

 ![Normalize_Artifact2](./Images/SG2_Artificial_2.jpg)

 ### Phase artifacts due to progressive growing GAN
 > PG-GAN has been very successfully in stabilizing high-resolution image synthesis, but it causes its own characteristic atifacts.
-It appears to have strong location preference for details;
+It appears to have strong location preference for details.
+Figure below illustrates that tooth remain unchanged when head rotates.
+NVIDIA believes this bug comes from progressive growing strategy.
+They fixed this issue by using MSG-GAN alike network.
 >![SG2_Artificial_3](./Images/SG2_Artificial_3.jpg)

-Progressive growing [23] has been very successful in stabilizing high-resolution image synthesis, but it causes its own characteristic artifacts.
-The key issue is that the progressively grown generator appears to have a strong location preference for details; the accompanying video shows that when features like teeth or eyes should move smoothly over the image, they may instead remain stuck in place before jumping to the next preferred location.
-Figure 6 shows a related artifact.
-We believe the problem is that in progressive growing each resolution serves momentarily as the output resolution, forcing it to generate maximal frequency details, which then leads to the trained network to have excessively high frequencies in the intermediate layers, compromising shift invariance

 ### Generator and discriminator network
 > Style GAN2 paper did vast body of works to compare the performance for different network (original, skip connection, residual network).
 Generator with skip connection and discriminator with residul network together achieve best FID and PPL performance.
 >![GD network](./Images/SG2_network.jpg)

 ### Hyperparameter settings:
 > The hyperparameters for training are: